 Hamish Hereford from the award winning practice Hamish and Lyons has been commissioned to design and manage a substantial multi-room garden house in the grounds of Hurley Manor House.

 A Glulam primary structure set on a steel platform with stilts over a man made lake, the house presents a contemporary alternative in contrast to the period building to which it is linked.

-Designed with large sections of visible timber structures and glass, the building offers a flowing and open plan living space that invites you to appreciate spectacular views across the lake into the surrounding landscape.
+Designed with large sections of visible timber structures and glass, the building offers a flowing and open plan living space.
+It invites you to appreciate spectacular views across the lake into the surrounding landscape.

-The extended roof section soffits were also underclad in hardwood, manufactured on site by the contractor from Iroko in 68mm x 21mm sections and again reverse fixed to mirror the decking, a beautiful detail by the Architect.
-When designing balustrade the hand rails are quite often a let down but, with such an impressive single section of 225mm width and 6mm8 thickness Iroko there were no compramise on this project.
+The extended roof section soffits were also underclad in hardwood, manufactured on site by the contractor from Iroko in 68mm x 21mm sections.
+This was reverse fixed to mirror the decking, a beautiful detail by the Architect.
+When designing balustrade the hand rails are quite often a let down but, with such an impressive single section of 225mm width and 6mm8 thickness Iroko there were no compromise on this project.
 The same logic was applied to the step arrangement, two sections of 165mm x 65mm carefully profiled to allow subtle movement without discrupting the design of the step.

 Karl Harrison said “it was a joy to work with a contemporary design like this and in such detail.
 I look forward to the next project”

 The timber was treated post installation with Owatrol products, Predeck followed by Net-Trol and once dried, a flood application of D1 Oil was used.
 The fixings were from Carpenters Mate and in 316 Stainless Steel.

 Architects Hamish & Lyons Architects

 Shortlisted for a RIBA South Regional 2017 Award